swc-bb/r-workshop/_episodes/02_session.md

 {: .output}

 That seems almost right: the original mean was about 1.75, so the lower bound from zero is now about -1.75.
 The mean of the centered data is 0.
-We can even go further and check that the standard deviation hasn't changed:
+Other testing options could be.

 ~~~